holdenhewett/elizabeth-hewett.com/content/portfolio/acad-lift-n-slide/index.md

 thumbnail: acad-lift-n-slide/lift-n-slide-cover.png
 ---

-You can also view and download the [drawings](Lift-N-Slide.pdf "drawings").
+To see more pages and details, or to download this project see the [drawings](Lift-N-Slide.pdf "drawings").